-The vintage-styled Chronoswiss Balance automatic chronograph watch features a double retrograde display that resembles wings of a butterfly.
-Powered by the new La Joux-Perret Caliber 8310 self-winding movement (actually, Chronoswiss has become the first watchmaker to implement the caliber in an actual watch,) the new timepiece features a perfectly balanced combination of a chronograph with a pair of retrograde indicators.
+The vintage-styled Chronoswiss Balance Double Retrograde Chronograph features a display that resembles wings of a butterfly.
+Powered by the new La Joux-Perret Caliber 8310 self-winding movement (actually, Chronoswiss has become the first brand to actually implement the caliber,) the new timepiece features a perfectly balanced combination of a chronograph with a pair of retrograde indicators.

 Frankly, I would be even more satisfied if the balance cock featured some hand engraved decor similar to those we always see on mechanisms manufactured by A. Lange & Sohne (when it comes to a luxury timekeeper that is sold at about $22,000, give or take, it possibly would affect the manufacturer’s profit in a big way), but, well, maybe in a next model.